sjbrown/1kfa/mod_guide_gm.md

 # Should You Read This Guide?

 This guide is intended for a Game Master (GM).
+You should have already read the Table Guide before you start this one.

 Read this guide if you are the volunteer among your friends to run the game of A Thousand Faces of Adventure (aka 1kFA).